Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 by Updated

 Manning & Napier Advisors is an investment manager providing wealth management and financial planning advice to individuals, institutions and other types of clients.
-It operates out of Fairport, New York.
+Located in Fairport, New York, a suburb of Rochester, Manning & Napier Advisors ranks among SmartAsset's top financial advisors in New York State

 Manning & Napier Advisors Background